ome/training-scripts/maintenance/idr0021-data-prep.md

 Edit the ```project_id``` and run the ```maintenance/channel_names_from_maps.py``` script on the local data.

-Analyse in Fiji/ImageJ and save ROIs in OMERO
+Analyse in Fiji and save ROIs in OMERO
 =============================================

 Run the ```jython/analyse_particles_for_another_user.jy``` in Fiji with the